Ryan Watson (cricketer)

 Ryan Robert Watson (born 12 November 1976) is a Zimbabwean-born Scottish cricketer who played limited over internationals and captained Scotland.
-He currently plays club cricket with Forfarshire CC.
+He currently plays club cricket with Forfarshire.
 Watson is a hard hitting right-handed batsman and is able to bowl both medium-fast and off-break deliveries.
 He hit the headlines in 2003 when he hit a century off just 43 balls in a game against Somerset at The Grange, Edinburgh.
-In 2008 he became one of the first three players to be awarded a contract with Cricket Scotland.
+In 2008, he became one of the first three players to be awarded a contract with Cricket Scotland.

 Early days

 Watson was previously on the coaching staff of Potchefstroom Boys High in South Africa.
 He decided at the age of 23 to leave South Africa permanently in an attempt to qualify to play for Scotland under residency rules.
 His early career in Scotland was at Meigle C.C. where he first played as an overseas professional aged 17.
 A move to Falkland cricket club in Fife for better terms followed, before later moving to Forfarshire CC.
-His father Larry played cricket for Rhodesia now Zimbabwe.
+His father, Larry, played cricket for Rhodesia (now Zimbabwe).